itan-s/Prediction-of-Product-Sales/README.md

 ## Introduction

-This project is a sales prediction for food items sold at various stores.
+This is a project that aims to develop a sales prediction model for food items sold at various stores.
 The goal of this is to help the retailer understand the properties of products and outlets that play crucial roles in increasing sales.
 The dataset is from the Big Mart Sales Practice Problem at Analytics Vidhya.

 ## Part 1: Exploratory Data Analysis